rowanam/book-lovers-edinburgh/README.md

 ## Known Bugs and Future Fixes
 ---

+Home page welcome logo and headings width
+- On some small screen sizes, (e.g. Galaxy Fold), the logo and book recommendations heading are wider than the screen and cause horizontal scrolling on the mobile screen.

 Home page footer newsletter signup: form and description are spaced apart using a margin. would prefer to do this using flexbox space-between, but when I changed the footer-form-wrapper div display property to flex, the whole div was shifted to the left, and I don't know why.

 Home Page book club section date and location